This blog post is part of a detailed multi-part article series aimed at helping small businesses grow and succeed online with the WordPress CMS.

-In this blog post, you will learn a number of impressive WordPress usage statistics that will help you understand why millions of businesses around the world use WordPress to power their websites and what kind of people and businesses use WordPress today.
+In this article, we present some WordPress usage statistics that will help you understand why millions of businesses around the world rely on WordPress to power their websites and blogs and what kind of businesses and people are using WordPress today.

-- WordPress is available as a hosted application (WordPress.com) and as a self-hosted, downloadable software (WordPress.org).
+- WordPress is available in two formats: a hosted platform (WordPress.com) and as a self-hosted, downloadable software (WordPress.org).

-- 23 out of every 100 new domains registered in the U.S. are for installing a new WordPress website or blog.
+- 23 out of every one hundred new domains registered in the U.S. are for installing a new WordPress website.

-- There are over 60 million installations of WordPress worldwide.
+- There are well over sixty million installations of WordPress worldwide.
 This number grows significantly everyday.

 - WordPress sites around the world publish an average of 24 posts per second.